robo1340/u-boot-stm32mp/doc/board/st/stm32mp1.rst

 Please read doc/README.enetaddr for the implementation guidelines for mac id usage.
 Basically, environment has precedence over board specific storage.

-For STMicroelectronics board, it is retrieved in:
+For STMicroelectonics board, it is retrieved in:

  - STM32MP15x OTP: